Reinhardjs/e-agenda-probolinggo/material-stepper-master/README.md

 ```

 ### Showing a Back button on first step
-By default if the user is on the first step then the Back button in the bottom navigation is hidden.
+By default if the register is on the first step then the Back button in the bottom navigation is hidden.
 This behaviour can be changed by setting ```ms_showBackButtonOnFirstStep``` to ```true```, e.g.
 ```xml
     <?xml version="1.0" encoding="utf-8"?>